A tree-based kernel for densities and its applications in clustering DNase-seq profiles: Simulation Study

 \section{Simulation Study}

-To compare our proposed correlated tree method (Cor-tree), we design a simulation study to compare the clustering performance with the following competing methods: (i) K-means \citep{forgy1965cluster}; (ii) Partitioning Around Medoids (PAM), implemented in R package \texttt{cluster} \citep{PAM}, and (iii) independent tree (Ind-tree), which is essentially the same method as proposed in \cite{christensen2020bayesian}.
-The only difference between Ind-tree and the HAPT model proposed in \citep{christensen2020bayesian} is that HAPT adopts an adaptive shrinkage on the variance of the splitting probabilities $\logit^{-1}(\psi_\varepsilon)$, whereas Ind-tree sets a fixed decay rate to the variance.
+We design a simulation study to compare the clustering performance of CorTree with the following competing methods: (i) K-means \citep{forgy1965cluster}; (ii) Partitioning Around Medoids (PAM), implemented in R package \texttt{cluster} \citep{PAM}, (iii) independent tree (IndTree), and (iv) Dirichlet Multinomial Mixture (DMM) \citep{holmes2012}.
+The comparison among DMM, IndTree, and CorTree can be seen as an ablation study shown in Figure~\ref{fig:ablation}: IndTree incorporates the within-cluster heterogeneity among different observations, and CorTree allows the second moment structure of such within-cluster heterogeneity to be adaptively learned from the data.

 We simulate $X_{[m_j]}^j \overset{\iid}{\sim} Q_j$, where $Q_j$ is sampled from a mixture of the following two groups of samples (shown in Figure \ref{fig:two_sample_density}).